maikszusevics/IT-Security-Support-Bootcamp/README.md

 ### Learning (External Courses)

-The `Learning/` directory documents my learning outside the core bootcamp, focusing on technical skills practise and overall IT knowledge
+The `Learning/` directory documents my learning outside the core bootcamp, focusing on technical skills, troubleshooting documentation practise, and overall IT knowledge.

 ---